-Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks bentazon, MOA 6 0.5 Adding 2,4-DB will improve control of (Basagran 4 L) (1 pt) larger morningglory, cocklebur, common ragweed, pigweed, jimsonweed, + + and citron.
-Add surfactant or crop oil acifluorfen, MOA 14 0.25 according to label directions.
+Table 18.
+Chemical weed Control in Peanuts (cont.)
+Pounds Active Ingredient Per Acre Precautions and Remarks 0.5 Adding 2,4-DB will improve control of (1 pt) larger morningglory, cocklebur, common ragweed, pigweed, jimsonweed, + and citron.
+Add surfactant or crop oil 0.25 according to label directions.
 Apply when peanuts are at least 2 weeks old.
-Do (Ultra Blazer 2 L) (1 pt) not apply after pod filling begins.
-See + + comments for Ultra Blazer and Basagran alone.
-Can be applied with residual 2,4-DB, MOA 4 0.125 to 0.25 herbicides for improved control.
-(Butyrac 200 2 L) (8 to 16 fl oz) bentazon, MOA 6 0.75 to 1 Addition of 2,4-DB to Basagran improves (Basagran 4 L) 1.5 to 2 pt) control of morningglories.
+Do (1 pt) not apply after pod filling begins.
+See + comments for Ultra Blazer and Basagran alone.
+Can be applied with residual 0.125 to 0.25 herbicides for improved control.
+(8 to 16 fl oz) 0.75 to 1 Addition of 2,4-DB to Basagran improves 1.5 to 2 pt) control of morningglories.
 See above comments for Basagran.
-Add surfactant + + or crop oil according to label directions.
-2,4-DB, MOA 4 0.125 Do not make more than two applications per year.
-Apply when peanuts are at (Butyrac 200 2 L) (8 fl oz) least 2 weeks old and not within 45 days of harvest.
-Can be applied with residual herbicides for improved control. imazapic, MOA 2 0.063 Controls most broadleaf weeds except (Cadre 2 AS) (4 fl oz) ragweed, croton, lambsquarters, and eclipta.
-Apply before weeds exceed 2 (Impose 2 AS) to 4 inches; see label for specific weed sizes to treat.
+Add surfactant + or crop oil according to label directions.
+0.125 Do not make more than two applications per year.
+Apply when peanuts are at (8 fl oz) least 2 weeks old and not within 45 days of harvest.
+Can be applied with residual herbicides for improved control.
+0.063 Controls most broadleaf weeds except (4 fl oz) ragweed, croton, lambsquarters, and eclipta.
+Apply before weeds exceed 2 to 4 inches; see label for specific weed sizes to treat.
 Add nonionic surfactant at 1 quart per 100 gallons or crop oil concentrate at 1 quart per acre.
-A soilapplied grass control herbicide should be used.
+A soil- applied grass control herbicide should be used.
 However, Cadre will usually control escaped broadleaf signalgrass, large crabgrass, fall panicum, and Texas panicum but not goosegrass.
 Cadre can be mixed with Cobra, Ultra Blazer, and 2,4-DB.
 See label for rotational restrictions.
 Some weed species have developed resistance to Cadre.
 Can be applied with residual herbicides for improved control.
+Ingredient Per Acre 0.5 (1 pt) + 0.25 (1 pt) + 0.125 to 0.25 (8 to 16 fl oz) 0.75 to 1 1.5 to 2 pt) + 0.125 (8 fl oz) 0.063